Author, Andrew Gibson

-It’s a case of trying to achieve the best rate possible and then moving on with your life.
+Exchanging money is about trying to achieve the best rate possible and then moving on with your life.

 Need guidance on GBP/USD exchange rates?

-Trying to navigate the world of foreign exchange can be stressful, particularly if it’s something you are not overly familiar with.
+But trying to navigate the world of foreign exchange can be stressful, particularly if it’s something you are not overly familiar with.

 At Key Currency, the way we operate is fundamentally different from a lot of other money transfer companies.